axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

  <p>That made the Itsums in the Fiat Shack the perfect replacements as others disgraced Itsums had fallen back to pieces from their cruel hard work.</p>

 <h1>The Impact</h1>
  <p>All Itsums, in and out of the Fiat House felt the impact of the Fiat House.
-But, no matter, it seemed that Fiat had built the perfect House to entrap Itsums.
-Even the things that tried to change the Fiat House became part of it,</p>
+But, no matter, it seemed that Fiat had built the perfect House to entrap Itsums.</p>
+ <p>Even the things that aimed to change the Fiat House became absorved by it,</p>
   <table>
    <tr>
     <th style="text-align:top; text-align:right; width:25ch; ">